SAIIL/SAIIL_public/src/README.md

 ## Instructions for setting up SAGES protobuf SDK:

+### Tutorial video
+A tutorial video can be found in: https://youtu.be/qUP0iazi4l4
 ### Clone the repository
 ### Install miniconda environment for the SDK
 * Install cuda as needed - we assume cuda 10.0, Ubuntu 18.04.